teamsnap/teamsnap-ui/CONTRIBUTING.md

   - Classic (for NJW): https://github.com/teamsnap/classic/blob/master/app/views/_header_head_tag.html.erb#L33

 #### What gets published?
-We use semantic release and conventional commits to determine what triggers a publish.
-You no longer need to publish v4, as our CI/CD pipeline will take care of that for you, however, you do have to follow the conventional commit message spec to trigger a build.
-Commitizen is a fantastic tool to help you follow the convention commit spec and we strongly recommend using that.
+We use [semantic release](https://github.com/semantic-release/semantic-release) and [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) to determine what triggers a publish.
+You do not need to manually publish v4, as our CI/CD pipeline will take care of that for you, however, you do have to follow the conventional commit message spec to trigger a build.
+[Commitizen](https://github.com/commitizen/cz-cli) is a fantastic tool to help you follow the convention commit spec and we strongly recommend using that.

 **Note**